Most Forgiving Putters In 2026 Tested And Reviewed

 One elaborate neck style that you will see mostly in custom hand-made putters is the twist neck.
 This is a purely aesthetic design that was invented by Scotty Cameron.

 In the early days of his putter design business, he would heat the neck up red-hot and twist it around in a spiral to show the durability of the solid one-piece milled designs he was creating.
-This became popular, and in addition to being requested as a custom add-on for one-off Scotty Cameron putters has been copied by other boutique manufacturers as well.
+This became popular, and in addition to being requested as a custom add-on for one-off putters has been copied by other boutique manufacturers as well.

 Shaft Length